Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

  ![locate](https://user-images.githubusercontent.com/72004239/209070632-47c6d67b-f326-4718-8e96-16a63eb90418.png)
  - Then, click on **"locate"**, and it will take you to where "apk" is located as show in below image
  ![apk1](https://user-images.githubusercontent.com/72004239/209071376-269cc3bc-6156-4fa3-b1ce-5dd0fb75ee42.png)
- - That it, this is your "apk" which you can copy and share with others
+ - That's it, this is your "apk" which you can copy and share with others